-This report is identical to the report prepared and published for the Extraordinary South Area Planning Committee on 20 September 2021.
+This report is identical to the report prepared and published for the Extraordinary South Area Planning Committee on 20 September 2021 but it was later deferred from that meeting.
 At the time of writing this report on 12 October 2021 further transport information and feedback had been received from the applicant and the Highway Authority.
-At that time, it had not been considered by officers and therefore a position will be presented in the update sheet for this meeting including any amended recommendation.
+At that time it had not been considered by officers and therefore a position will be presented in the update sheet for this meeting including any amended recommendation.
 The relevant documents are provided as appendices of this report.